 According to the Aviation Herald website, flight TM-136 was on an internal flight within the country from Maputo to Tete – and on final approach when the incident occurred.
 Eighty passengers and six crew were on board.
-The crew reported hearing a loud bang, and initially suspected it might have been a bird strike.
+The crew reported hearing a loud bang and initially suspected it might have been a bird strike.

 Upon examination of the damage, however, it became clear it had not been caused by a bird.
 There was no blood or other debris associated with such strikes.

-States the Herald, “A post flight examination revealed a drone had impacted the right hand side of the radome.”
+States the Herald, “A post flight examination revealed a drone had impacted the right-hand side of the radome.”
 It is not explained how that conclusion was reached.

 At this stage, debris from the drone – assuming that is what caused the damage – has not been located.
 Most jurisdictions prohibit the operation of drones within specified distances of any airport.
 And the scale of this damage looks to be beyond what any consumer drone could produce.

-In an update Sunday, however, the Aviation Herald reported: “In the region there are frequently drones weighing around about 10kg/22lbs operated for mining survey.
+In an update Sunday, however, the Aviation Herald reported: “In the region, there are frequently drones weighing around about 10kg/22lbs operated for mining survey.
 Ground witnesses describe those drones are being operated without regard for the aerodrome and aircraft traffic.”

 Elsewhere, there have been concerning incidents – some of which are on YouTube – that show pilots operating drones within drone-restricted zones.
-In the following example, despite the poster insisting the flight posed no threat, there is an admission the craft was roughly one kilometre from the aircraft on approach to Vancouver International Airport.
-Regulations in Canada state that no drone may be operated within nine kilometres of airports, except with special permission and precautions:
+In the following example, despite the poster insisting the flight posed no threat, there is an admission the craft was roughly one kilometer from the aircraft on approach to Vancouver International Airport.
+Regulations in Canada state that no drone may be operated within nine kilometers of airports, except with special permission and precautions:

 Some manufacturers, DJI in particular, have sophisticated software that sets up a “geofence” – effectively prohibiting an operator from flying a drone in such areas.
-A pilot of a DJI product would have to deliberately over-ride those built-in safety protocols and assume personal responsibility for their actions.
+A pilot of a DJI product would have to deliberately override those built-in safety protocols and assume personal responsibility for their actions.
 Data recording that decision is captured and preserved.

 Still, there have been incidents with operators who ignore the rules.
 These rare but high-profile incidents damage the entire profession/hobby, and in some cases result in highly reactive policy decisions/restrictions that do not reflect the overall reality.